thefunkjunky/battleship/README.md

 # battleship
-ideas about how to build and scale the battleship
+Ideas about how to build and scale the game battleship